jthomas/openwhisk-s3-trigger-feed/README.md

 ### memory requirements

-Etags for each bucket file need to be stored between polling requests.
-These values are stored as JavaScript maps serialised to JSON and then compressed using GZIP.
+Bucket files (with ETags for comparison) need to be stored between polling requests.
+These values are stored as JavaScript arrays serialised to JSON and then compressed using GZIP.
 Binary strings are then stored directly in Redis.

-250 files, with 32 character file names and 32 character ETags, uses about ~8KB of memory in Redis.
-Polling 100,000 buckets (1000 users with 100 buckets) of this size would need about 800MB.
+Testing with 1000 random files, this uses ~90KB of memory per bucket in Redis.
+Polling 10,000 buckets of this size (1000 users with 10 buckets) would need about 900MB.

 The application uses an in-memory LRU cache to reduce the amount of network requests to Redis.
 Cache eviction is based upon a maximum number of keys and defaults to 1000 buckets.